jeffrafter/jeffrafter.github.io/content/blog/oculus-quest/index.md

 If you are using Oculus Avatar features (i.e., you've added a `LocalAvatar`) those are not currently emulated properly.
 When hitting the play button you can simply uncheck the LocalAvatar or you can implement checks for platform support before attempting to use the functionality.

+Here is a version of `LocalAvatar.cs` with the checks added:

 ```csharp
 #if !(UNITY_EDITOR_WIN || UNITY_STANDALONE_WIN || (UNITY_ANDROID && !UNITY_EDITOR))
 #define OVRPLUGIN_UNSUPPORTED_PLATFORM